fred1895/fred1895/README.md

  <div>
      <span>
  <h3>Backend</h3>
- 💻 - To Backend I've already know how to develop using JavaFX, JDBC, Spring Boot and JPA / Hibernate, MySQL and else.                                   dsvoioidsvvois <br>
+ 💻 - To Backend I've already know how to develop using JavaFX, JDBC, Spring Boot and JPA / Hibernate, MySQL and else. <br>
  <h4>Links for the repositories</h4>
  <ul>